Toronto School of Theology: Reputation and rankings

-In the 2021 QS World University Rankings, the Toronto School of Theology/University of Toronto was ranked No. 1 in Canada and No. 11 in the world for Theology, Divinity & Religious Studies.
+In the 2021 QS World University Rankings, the Toronto School of Theology/University of Toronto was ranked first in Canada and 11th in the world for Theology, Divinity & Religious Studies.
 The journal First Things, an organ of the Institute on Religion and Public Life in New York, ranked the Toronto School of Theology fourth among graduate programs in theology.
-The Toronto School of Theology was also ranked No. 3 for the number of doctoral students that have graduated and gone on to positions in member schools of the Association of Theological Schools.
+The Toronto School of Theology was also ranked third for the number of doctoral students that have graduated and gone on to positions in member schools of the Association of Theological Schools.

 Toronto School of Theology libraries

 Students have access to the libraries of every member school, including Knox's Caven Library, St. Michael's Kelly Library, Trinity and Wycliffe's John W. Graham Library, and the libraries of Emmanuel College, Regis College, and St. Augustine's Seminary.
-Students, moreover, have access to the library system of the University of Toronto, including Robarts Library, Canada's largest library and the fourth largest academic library system in North America.
+Students, moreover, have access to the University of Toronto Libraries system, including Robarts Library, Canada's largest library and the fourth largest academic library system in North America.